ExxonMobil earmarks $17 bln to step up lower-emission efforts over next five years

 Targeting growth from strategic projects

-ExxonMobil highlighted that investments in 2023 are expected to be in the range of $23 billion to $25 billion to help increase supply to meet global demand.
+ExxonMobil highlights that investments in 2023 are expected to be in the range of $23 billion to $25 billion to help increase supply to meet global demand.
 The U.S. player remains on track to deliver a total of approximately $9 billion in structural cost reductions by year-end 2023 versus 2019.

 The company’s Upstream earnings potential is expected to double by 2027 versus 2019, resulting from investments in high-return, low-cost-of-supply projects.
 ExxonMobil intends to deploy more than 70 per cent of capital investments in strategic developments in the U.S. Permian Basin, Guyana, Brazil, and LNG projects around the world.